 - Extrapleural Pneumonectomy – the removal of the diseased lung as well as the areas surrounding it.
 This type of surgery is only recommended in very rare circumstances and is associated with a long list of complications.

-- Pleurectomy – the removal of both the inner and the outer lining of the lungs.
+- Pleurectomy and Decortication– the removal of both the inner and the outer lining surrounding the lungs.
 A less invasive form of surgery also done to address pleural effusions, the removal can be made from an incision in the affected area.
-This is rarely a curative surgery on its own, however in conjunction with intrapleural chemotherapy some centers have had success in achieving disease-free survival.
+This is rarely a curative surgery on its own.
+However, when offered in conjunction with intrapleural chemotherapy, some centers have had success in improving disease-free survival.

 - Pleurodesis – the insertion of talc into the pleural space to slow the buildup of fluid inside the pleural cavity.